Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 There is a hierarchy when it comes to these vehicles.
 It is common in racing games to rank cars in class categories from D or E (Lowest) to S, R1 or P (highest).
 However, even in these games, they sometimes get the rankings and categories wrong.
 In this article, I plan to try to create an accurate ranking system and power scale the vehicles accordingly.
 Think similar to how Car & Driver ranks cars during “Lightning Lap."

-The issue with this is that as of 2019, the lines between the categories of performance vehicles are heavily blurred.
-What is the difference between a Supercar and a Sports Car?
-What is the difference between a Hypercar and a Supercar?
-What is a Megacar?
-Where do Hot Hatches fit in?
-What about Sports Sedans?
+The issue with this is the lines between the categories of performance vehicles are heavily blurred.
+What is the difference between a supercar and a sports car?
+What is the difference between a hypercar and a supercar?
+What is a megacar?
+Where do hot hatches fit in?
+What about sports sedans?
 Performance SUVs?
 It’s these disparities that I intend to clear up in this article.

 The Low, Mid, and High-Tier Performance Cars

-The Merriam-Webster's Dictionary defines a Sports car as “a low small usually 2-passenger automobile designed for quick response, easy maneuverability, and high-speed driving.”
+Merriam-Webster's Dictionary defines a sports car as “a low, small, usually two-passenger automobile designed for quick response, easy maneuverability, and high-speed driving.”
 That's all nice and dandy but one has to realize that this word and its definition haven’t changed since 1919.
 And it’s fair to say that performance cars have changed drastically since 1919.
-To put that into perspective, World War One was just the year before in 1918.
+To put that into perspective, World War I was just the year before in 1918.
 It’s been roughly 100 years.
-So where does that leave the Sportscar now?
-Well, most Sports cars flock towards being Low, Mid or High-Tier in performance nowadays.
+So where does that leave the sports car now?
+Well, most sportscars flock towards being low, mid or high-Tter in performance nowadays.
 It's time to make sense of this.

 Low-Tier Performance Cars

-In the Low-Tier, this category is predominantly dominated by Hot Hatches.
-Examples of Low-Tier performance cars would include the Fiat 500 Abarth, Ford Fiesta ST, and the Mazda Miata.
+The low-tier category is dominated by hot hatches.
+Examples of low-tier performance cars would include the Fiat 500 Abarth, Ford Fiesta ST, and the Mazda Miata.
 These cars are placed here by the amount of power each makes, which doesn’t eclipse 200 horses but also the un-usurpable amount of joy these cars bring as they are not about numbers but the driving experience.

 Mid-Tier Performance Cars